treangenlab/treangenlab.github.io/_posts/2024-09-28-stampsblog.md

   <img src="https://treangenlab.github.io/assets/img/thm_nobel.jpg" alt="Thomas Hunt Morgan Nobel Prize">
 </div>

+Check out this awesome Nobel prize they have on display near the Lillie Library, it was awarded to Thomas Hunt Morgan for his discovery of the role of chromosomes in heredity.
 Countless nobel laureates, defining figures in biology, and just amazing researchers had walked through these same halls that I was fortunate enough to have the opportunity to as well.
 For a wild list of nobel laureates affiliated with the MBL check out [this page.](https://www.mbl.edu/about/history-archives/nobel-laureates)

 ---